techery/chunk-uploader/README.md

 Imagine, you have a model Video.
 To be able to use this gem, you need to add `:file`, `:status`, `:last_chunk_id` attributes to your Video model.
-Create a migration with the required fields:
+Create a migration to add the required fields:

 ```ruby
 change_table :videos do |t|